carlussery/Fitness_device_trends/README.md

 ## Recommendations

-Based upon the results of the analysis we recommend the following:
+Based on the results of the analysis we recommend the following:

-1. Segment smart device users based upon their goals and motivations.
+1. Segment smart device users based on their goals and motivations.
 2. Those looking to become more active should be encouraged to track steps.
-3. Those who are already very active should be encouraged to track sleep and rest to achieve higher quality recovery.
+3. Those who are already very active should be encouraged to track sleep and rest to achieve higher-quality recovery.
 4. Further analysis is required due to the small sample size of the dataset.
 With this in mind, the recommendations are merely a starting point.